jnovack/www.ozmonet.com/projects/rpiled.md

 solder and heat-shrink tubing.

 The Breadboarding wire bundle [ID:153] was less than fantastic, the pins were too thin.
-Since your final project will sit on the Perma-Proto board, just buy Female/Female and Male/Male jumper wires and pinheaders.
+Since your final project will sit on the Perma-Proto board, just buy Female/Female jumper wires and pinheaders.
 Found the jumpers cheaper on Amazon.

 The LEDs are nice, but you can get 5 METERS for the same price from a no-name brand on Amazon.
 I bought 3 strips, and each of them worked just fine, and just as bright.